JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ### Issue: Widgets Are Unavailable or Undefined

 If jQuery is included more than once in the page, all existing jQuery plugins (including Kendo UI) will be wiped out.
-The same behaviour will also occur if the [required jQuery file](https://docs.telerik.com/kendo-ui/intro/supporting/jquery-support) is not included.
+The same behavior will also occur if the [required jQuery file](https://docs.telerik.com/kendo-ui/intro/supporting/jquery-support) is not included.

 Depending on the browser, the following JavaScript errors will be thrown: